Your Equifax Canada credit report, provided by Borrowell, contains several key types of information about your financial history:

 - Personal Information:

-- Name, address, date of birth, Social Insurance Number
+- Name, address, date of birth

 - Current and previous employers